igrek51/igrek51.github.io/docs/journal/async-python.md

-# The Pitfalls of Async Python
+# Async Python Pitfalls
 Async Python is great - until you get to the point where it's not.
 And when it fails, it fails hard.
 One **accidental blocking call** is all it takes to freeze your entire application.

-## Accidental Blocking Call
+## Danger of Accidental Blocking Call
 > It's easy to inadvertently introduce blocking calls into async code, which can freeze your entire application.

 We often rely on third-party libraries,